open-contracting/infrastructure/docs/projects/index.md

 The `contractingProcesses/modifications` section can be used to record information on changes to each contracting process.

-## When to publish OC4IDS?

- A project does not need to be complete before publishing in OC4IDS.
-The data can be updated at each stage of a project or when there is a change.

 ## How does detailed contracting data fit in?

 Alongside project-level data and documents, monitoring an infrastructure project can largely involve monitoring the contracts used to deliver it, particularly any primary construction contracts.